codebeltnet/aws-signature-v4/.nuget/Codebelt.Extensions.AwsSignature4/README.md

 An open-source project (MIT license) that targets and complements [AWS Signature Version 4](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_sigv.html) for API requests.
 It aims to provide a good developer experience by making it simple to generate AWS4-HMAC-SHA256 HTTP Authorization header.

+Your versatile AWS Signature Version 4 companion for modern development with `.NET 9` and `.NET 10`.

 It is, by heart, free, flexible and built to extend and boost your agile codebelt.

 ## **Codebelt.Extensions.AwsSignature4** for .NET